 Completing the Liberal Studies curriculum enables all IUP students to meet the Expected Undergraduate Student Learning Outcomes (EUSLOs), which are intended to produce informed, empowered, and responsible graduates from our institution.

-Each of the three Expected Undergraduate Student Learning Outcomes have specific skills, attitudes, and behaviors that students should be able to demonstrate once they have been achieved.
+The Expected Undergraduate Student Learning Outcomes (EUSLOs) have specific skills, attitudes, and behaviors that students should be able to demonstrate once they have been achieved.
 The list below details the ways in which the Liberal Studies curriculum

 helps you meet each EUSLO.